The numbers are in: COVID-19 has pushed consumers away from cash in the vending market

 “This will give more people the choice to opt for the speed and convenience of purchasing goods using their contactless card, helping to cut queues at the checkout,” he said.

-Although increasing the spending limit in itself may not be relevant to vending, it will foster a positive and lasting change in consumer behavior and attitudes that will ultimately accelerate the adoption of contactless payment to the extent that it will become the de-facto payment method for all transactions.
+Increasing the spending limit may not be directly relevant to vending.
+However, it fosters a positive change in consumer behavior and attitudes.
+This change will ultimately accelerate the adoption of contactless payment.
+It is expected to become the de-facto payment method for all transactions.
 Hard cash in its current form will simply be unable to survive this fundamental shift in consumer behavior.

 A global trend

-In a recent Mastercard survey focused on the implications of the coronavirus pandemic, 82% of respondents worldwide now view contactless as the cleaner way to pay, and 74% state they will continue to use contactless payment post-pandemic.
+82% worldwide view contactless payment as cleaner.
+A Mastercard survey highlights changing perceptions in payment hygiene.
+Additionally, 74% state that they will continue to use contactless payment post-pandemic.
 Some even avoided withdrawing or handling potentially dirty cash altogether, with ATM transactions down by over 60% since lockdowns began.

-Today, consumers are fearful due to concerns that cash handling is dirty and may be another way the coronavirus can be transmitted and spread.
-The retail industry has accentuated this hysteria with many shops and supermarkets refusing to accept cash payments, offering card transactions only.
+Today, consumers are fearful due to concerns about the cleanliness of cash handling.
+They worry that it may be another way the coronavirus can be transmitted and spread.
+The retail industry has accentuated this hysteria.
+Many shops and supermarkets now refuse to accept cash payments, offering card transactions only.

-This change in consumer behavior and attitude towards cash, combined with concerted efforts by retailers and banks to drive consumers towards contactless payment, has major implications for vending in that vending machines with cash only payment will be increasingly unusable by the vast majority of the population.
+This change in consumer behavior and attitude towards cash has major implications for vending.
+Additionally, concerted efforts by retailers and banks aim to drive consumers towards contactless payment.
+As a result, vending machines that accept only cash will be increasingly unusable by the vast majority of the population.